Take this DYSAUTONOMIA Exam!

 Understanding Dysautonomia

 I have personally helped hundreds of people with dysautonomia.
-Many people who go from doctor to doctor trying to find what is causing their neurological problems and have been given anti-anxiety or antidepressant medications to no avail.
+Many people go from doctor to doctor trying to find what is causing their neurological problems and end up being given anti-anxiety or antidepressant medications to no avail.

 So what is dysautonomia?